-A supervisor will formally visit the pre-service teacher 2 times during the 5-week period and will also complete assessment forms.
-Written feedback will be provided after each visit and the final assessment completed at the conclusion of the placement.
+A supervisor will formally visit the pre-service teacher 3 times during the full-time block period and will also complete assessment forms.
+Ideally these visits are in weeks 3, 6 and 9 of the school term.
 The pre-service teacher should receive verbal and written feedback.
 Written feedback should be uploaded via Sonia.
 It is the pre-service teacher's responsibility to contact the supervisor to negotiate the days and times of the visit.
 Additional supervision visits can be arranged.
 Should this need to be considered, please contact the Professional Experience Office.